 Spectacular Cape Foulwind is hard to beat if you’re looking for a burst of fresh air and interesting wildlife activity.
 The rocky promontory got its distinctive name from Captain Cook but the story goes that it was the elements not the air quality that impressed him back in 1770.

-The short, scenic walkway out to Cape Foulwind reveals the full force of the Tasman Sea with the pounding westerly swell thundering in on the rocks below the lighthouse and on the return journey there are spectacular glimpses of the Southern Alps.
+The short, scenic walkway out to Cape Foulwind reveals the full force of the Tasman Sea with the pounding westerly swell thundering in on the rocks below the lighthouse.
+On the return journey there are spectacular glimpses of the Southern Alps.
 The colony of kekeno / NZ fur seals is in residence year-round; breeding is in full swing during November to February,

 Nature’s creative forces have out-done themselves at Punakaiki Pancake Rocks & Blowholes, a compulsory scenic stop on the beautiful Great Coast Road between Westport and Greymouth.
 Park the car and follow the easy, paved walkway through regenerating forest and flax to the iconic Pancake Rocks — layered stacks of ancient sea bed piled above the roaring blowholes.